TarunTejaY/Thesis-Work-Faster-RCNN/README.md

 •	Save the file after the changes have been made.
 That’s it!
 The training job is all configured and ready to go!

-•	No paste the following command to run the model.
+•	Now paste the following command to run the model.

-    python train.py --logtostderr --train_dir=training/ --pipeline_config_path=training/faster_rcnn_inception_v2_pets.config
+    python train.py --logtostderr --train_dir=training/ --pipeline_config_path=training/faster_rcnn_resnet50_coco.config

-•	In the above command replace the config file with your respective config file you choose faster_rcnn_resnet50_coco.config/ faster_rcnn_resnet101_coco.config etc.
+•	In the above command replace the config file with your respective config file you choose faster_rcnn_inception_v2_coco.config/ faster_rcnn_resnet101_coco.config etc.

 •	Now the model gets trained and run it upto 60000 steps to get better precision and recall.

 •	After reaching to the required step count interupt the cell running.

 •	Now that training is complete, the last step is to generate the frozen inference graph (.pb file).
-From the \object_detection folder, issue the following command, where “XXXX” in “model.ckpt-XXXX” should be replaced with the highest-numbered .ckpt file in the training folder
+From the \object_detection folder, issue the following command, where “XXXX” in “model.ckpt-XXXX” should be replaced with the highest-numbered .ckpt file in the training folder by giving the number of last trained ckpt at XXXX place in the below code.

-    python export_inference_graph.py --input_type image_tensor --pipeline_config_path training/faster_rcnn_inception_v2_pets.config --trained_checkpoint_prefix training/model.ckpt-XXXX --output_directory inference_graph
+    python export_inference_graph.py --input_type image_tensor --pipeline_config_path training/faster_rcnn_resnet50_coco.config --trained_checkpoint_prefix training/model.ckpt-XXXX --output_directory inference_graph

-•	In the above command replace the config file with your respective config file you choose faster_rcnn_resnet50_coco.config/ faster_rcnn_resnet101_coco.config etc
+•	In the above command replace the config file with your respective config file you choose faster_rcnn_inception_v2_coco.config/ faster_rcnn_resnet101_coco.config etc

 •	Then open the object detection folder and open the respective python file to test your model.
 In my case i have used Object_detection_image.py and Object_detection_video.py